 Directorate General for Education and Culture

 In the interests of transparency, organisations were invited to provide the public with relevant information about themselves by registering in Transparency Register and subscribing to its Code of Conduct.

 Protection of personal data:

 Specific privacy statement:

 Received contributions, together with the identity of the contributor, have been published on the Internet, unless the contributor objected to publication of the personal data on the grounds that such publication would harm his or her legitimate interests.
 In this case the contribution has been published in anonymous form.
 More information is available in the specific privacy statement.

 Results of the consultation

 A total of 500 contributions and 74 position papers have been received during the consultation process.
-For detailed results of the consultation please see the report on the results of the public consultation.
+The results of the consultation and its analysis are reported in three documents which are linked below:

 View of contributions

 Replies to the online questionnaire and the submitted position papers can be viewed below:

 - Public consultation contributions – The document includes contributions and answers received during the public consultation.
 For easier access the document is featured with filters enabling arrangement of the inputs accordingly to needs

 - Position papers: Document contains position papers received during the public consultation.
 The position papers are grouped into four main categories: